maltegotransforms/maltego-stix2/README.md

 # Maltego STIX2 entities

 This project allow you to generate a set of Maltego entities generated from official STIX 2 schemas.
+It also contains generic transforms to explore the properties of STIX 2 entities.

 ## Sources in submodule